snaptv/zabbix-server-docker/README.md

 # zabbix-server-docker
 Docker image for the Zabbix server

+## Default login

+The default login user is "admin", and the password is "zabbix".

 ## Using the alertscripts

 This image comes with custom alert scripts.
 Unfortunately, configuring